frederikhoheisel/sandbox/README.md

 in the SConstruct file.
 If the sdk path is different, change the paths in this file and rebuild the extension using scons.

+If the projector window is not located correctly you can change it. :)

 ## Usage
 - with the program running, press 'space' to toggle terrain updates and start the game
 - if there is no VR HMD connected to the pc, you can control the camera with the mouse and 'wasd'